sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Trees, using pstricks
+Short desc    : Trees, using pstricks
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL
+License      : LPPL
-Описание     : pst-tree is a pstricks package that defines a macro \pstree
+Descript     : pst-tree is a pstricks package that defines a macro \pstree
              : which offers a structured way of joining nodes created using
              : pst-node in order to draw trees.
 ```